posvovec/Cleaning-Data/README.md

 5. We add 2 additional coloumns, called "Exercise" and "Subject" describing what activity is performed and the subject who performs the activity.
 6. The tidy data is stored in the variable 'tidy_data'
 7. From the tidy data set 'tidy_data' an independent tidy data set with the average of each variable for each activity and each subject is created and stored into the variable 'new_tidy_data'

+CodeBook.md contains all the information about the script.